-Whether you want to be a better writer, hone your photography skills or learn how to shoot and edit videos you have come to the right place!
+Whether you want to be a better writer, hone your photography skills or learn how to shoot and edit videos begin here with our media starter kit!

 I’m an Emmy Award-Winning journalist and I’m also an adjunct professor at the USC Annenberg School for Communication and Journalism.

-I’m an expert at engaging with audiences and creating content that has reached millions and millions of people across the world.
+I’m an expert at engaging with audiences and creating content that has reached millions and millions of people around the world.